Sparkle HDL

 Solution: Always use Signal.mux for hardware multiplexers, which generates proper Verilog.

-🔁 Feedback Loops (Circular Let-Bindings)
+π Feedback Loops (Circular Dependencies)

-def counter_WRONG : Signal Domain (BitVec 16) :=
+def counter {dom : DomainConfig} : Signal dom (BitVec 8) :=

 count

--- See Examples/Sparkle16/ALU.lean for working examples
+-- See Examples/LoopSynthesis.lean and Examples/Sparkle16/ for working patterns

-- Lean evaluates let-bindings sequentially
+- Lean evaluates let-bindings sequentially (no forward references)

-📋 What's Supported
+π What's Supported

-✓ Fully supported in synthesis:
+β Fully supported in synthesis:

 - Basic arithmetic: